xl4kj/doc-ci-cd-workflow-playground/docs/en/credential-revocation.rst

 In the following table are listed HTTP Status Codes that MUST be supported:

 .. list-table::
+  :class: longtable
   :widths: 20 20 60
   :header-rows: 1

   * - **Status Code**
     - **Body**
     - **Description**
   * - *200 Ok*
     - Revocation Response
     - The Revocation Response has been successfully created.
   * - *400 Bad Request*
     - Error code and description
     - The Credential Issuer cannot fulfill the request because of invalid parameters.
   * - *500 Internal Server Error*
     -
     - The Credential Issuer encountered an internal problem. (:rfc:`6749#section-5.2`).
   * - *503 Service Unavailable*
     -
     - The Credential Issuer is temporary unavailable. (:rfc:`6749#section-5.2`).

 The HTTP response MUST:

-- include a JSON object with a member named `status_assertion_responses`.
+- Include a JSON object with a member named `status_assertion_responses`.
 It MUST be an array of strings, where each represents a *Status Assertion Response object*.
 Each element MUST contain a signed JWT, encoded as a series of base64url-encoded values (some of which may be the empty string) separated by period ('.') characters.
 The *Status Assertion Response object* MUST contain a Status Assertion Response and Status Assertion Error in analogy with Sections 8 and 9 of `OAUTH-STATUS-ASSERTION`_ for more details.

-- be encoded in ``application/json`` format.
+- Be encoded in ``application/json`` format.

 A non-normative example of a HTTP Status Assertion Response is given below.

 .. code::

     HTTP/1.1 200 Ok
     Content-Type: application/json
     {
       "status_assertion_responses": [
         $status_assertion_response,
+        $status_assertion_response,
-			  $status_assertion_response, ...
+        ...
       ]
     }

 The Status Assertion MUST contain the parameters and claims defined below

 .. list-table::
+  :class: longtable
   :widths: 20 60 20
   :header-rows: 1